 Thailand is among the most traveled places in Southeast Asia.
-Many of the people flying to the continent make Bangkok as their hub for touring around the region.
-With its low and friendly prices, fantastic food, world-class diving, famed beaches and lush jungles, many consider Thailand as their favorite country in the world.
+Many people flying to the continent make Bangkok their hub for touring around the region.
+With its low and friendly prices, fantastic food, world-class diving, famed beaches, and lush jungles, many consider Thailand as their favorite country in the world.

-Travelling to Thailand is very easy, and there are many people and places to see.
-The country is a favorite destination for backpackers because of its convenient and easy access.
+Traveling to Thailand is very easy, and many people and places to see.
+The country is a favorite destination for backpackers because of its convenience and easy access.
 But while you can never be alone in Thailand, there are also more affordable and isolated destinations for you to explore as well.

-If it is your first time traveling to the Thailand, here are eight travel tips for you.
+If it is your first time traveling to Thailand, here are eight travel tips for you.

 1. Planning Your Trip Early

 Every bit of early planning on your part will get you closer to affordable travel tickets and promos.
-With the right planning, a trip from the United States to Bangkok would cost almost just as much as a trip to another state.
+With the proper planning, a trip from the United States to Bangkok would cost almost as much as a trip to another state.

 Air travel tips: